 Sarah Morrison leads CSSP’s growing body of work on more effective use of evidence for learning and improving outcomes for children, families and communities.
-Previously, she helped advance CSSP’s child welfare system reform efforts.
-She is co-director of the Child Welfare and Supportive Housing Resource Center providing technical assistance to five federally funded demonstration sites around the country.
-Formerly, she was one of two federally appointed monitors of a class action consent decree in Georgia.
+Previously, she helped advance CSSP’s child welfare system reform efforts as co-director of the Child Welfare and Supportive Housing Resource Center providing technical assistance to five federally funded demonstration sites around the country.
+She was also one of two federally appointed monitors of a class action consent decree in Georgia.
 Prior to joining CSSP, Morrison was a senior evaluator at the U.S. Government Accountability Office (GAO).
 While there, she was responsible for designing, managing and reporting on evaluations of programs authorized or expanded by the Family Support Act of 1988, including transitional benefits and child support enforcement.
 Morrison’s additional experience includes management consulting in Ernst and Young’s public sector practices in Chicago and Washington, D.C., and public opinion research polling and teaching at the University of Missouri at St. Louis.
 She is a graduate of Mount Holyoke College and the University of Chicago’s School of Social Service Administration.